Because our grocery trips are limited, we have been focused on stocking up our pantry to the brim.

 - Press and squeeze the water from the tofu.
 Transfer tofu into a large mixing bowl.
 Next, crumble the tofu with your hands or with a fork.

-- Add the Italian seasoning, oat flour, garlic powder, nutritional yeast, salt, red chili pepper flakes, Worcestershire sauce, tomato paste, fennel seeds, and chia “egg.”
-Stir until well combined.
+- Add the Italian seasoning, garlic powder, nutritional yeast, red pepper flakes, toasted fennel seeds, salt, and oat flour.
+Combine.
+Then, add to combine the Worcestershire sauce, tomato paste, chia and "egg."

 - Make small, golf-size balls with the tofu crumbles.
 Be sure to tightly pack the balls.
-If it’s too wet, add another couple of tablespoons of oat flour until it’s easy to roll into a ball.
+If it’s too wet, add another couple of tablespoons of oat flour until it’s easy to roll into balls.

 - Next, add pasta sauce – add as much or as little as you prefer.
-Simmer for 10 minutes on medium-low.
-Remove and serve.
+Simmer for 5 minutes on low.
+Carefully remove from the skillet and serve.
 If you prefer you can add the sauce later without simmering the tofu meatballs in it.

 Did you try out this Stovetop Vegan Tofu Meatballs recipe?